Irina Karamanos

-Irina Sabine Alice Karamanos Adrian (born 29 October 1989) is a Chilean anthropologist and political scientist.
-She is the domestic partner of Gabriel Boric, who was inaugurated as President of Chile on 11 March 2022.
+Irina Sabine Alice Karamanos Adrian (born 29 October 1989) is a Chilean social science professional.
+She was the domestic partner of Gabriel Boric, who was inaugurated as President of Chile on 11 March 2022.
 As a result, she assumed the roles of First Lady of Chile and Director of the Sociocultural Area of the Presidency.
+She holds a Bachelor's degree in Anthropology and Education Sciences from the University of Heidelberg.

 Politics

 Karamanos is an influential figure in her political party, Social Convergence, where she leads the Feminist Front.
 Initially, both she and Boric opposed the existence of the First Lady role, with Karamanos stating that it needed to be rethought to reflect the changing times and power dynamics.
 However, after reflecting on the decision for several weeks, Karamanos decided to take on the role and reform it.
-She has expressed her intention to focus on issues related to transgender rights and child migration.
+She expressed her intention to focus on issues related to transgender rights and child migration.
 The decision to assume the role and preserve its existence was met with both support and pushback from various feminist groups in Chile.

+Boric and Karamanos announced the end of their relationship in November 2023.